-CSZ and discretion is given to planning authorities to make their own determination of such zones within their area.
-It is considered in the Bill that Planning authorities are best placed to consider the appropriate approach for their area.
 We note that it is important to recognise that some of the issues arising in relation to CSZs, in particular noise impact, may be similar to those which arise in other areas, for example, manufacturing or industrial areas or near to renewable energy developments.
 It is important to recognise that this matter cannot be considered in isolation due to existing noise nuisance and licensing regimes.
 We have concerns as to what a CSZ will consist of and its scale - it could include land or buildings.
-The 100 metre consultation zone12 needs to be carefully considered particularly in relation to urban development.
+The 100 metre consultation zone14 needs to be carefully considered particularly in relation to urban development.
 We have concerns that if applied inappropriately, this proposed legislation could undermine important urban regeneration projects.

-We consider it more appropriate that CSZs should have the protection afforded under the letter13 from the Chief Planner in relation to the Agent of Change principle, which allows for a protective but flexible consenting regime.
+In all the circumstances, we consider it more appropriate that CSZs should have the protection afforded under the letter15 from the Chief Planner in relation to the Agent of Change principle, which allows for a protective but flexible consenting regime.
+We therefore support amendments 121 and 127 which seek to remove Culturally Significant Zones from the Bill.